dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 A function in a refining module must be able to be used in the same way as the abstract function in the base module.
 Extending the reads clause with additional objects cxhanges this equivalence and is not allowed.
-This change is syntactic: the refining function is not allowed to write any reads clauses; it just inherits those from the base declaration; this is the case even if the new reads clause is a repeat or subset of the base declaration.
+This change is syntactic.
+The refining function is not allowed to write any reads clauses.
+It just inherits those from the base declaration.
+This is the case even if the new reads clause is a repetition or subset of the base declaration.

 ## **Error: decreases clause on refining _kind_ not supported** {#ref_no_new_decreases}